It is a truth that should not be.

 Too many cross-cultural workers are spiritually depleted.
 But when your “job” is “God,” the lines between your own spiritual well-being and what you need to do to for your calling can get blurry.

 Here at Global Trellis, we are—and want to continue to be—cross-cultural workers who grow and change while staying rooted in Christ.
 With this in mind, today, we will add our final rung to the trellis of “specialists” who build into you.
 Every quarter they will write about their specialty, so that your soul is tended and your skill set expands over time.
 The goal is to develop you so that you live out God’s call.
-So far the rungs of this trellis involve: Tim Austin (life coach/transitions), Lauren Wells (TCK), Katie Brown (grief), Jenilee Goodwin (life hacks), Eric Mitchell (financial), Mark Hedinger (culture), Lori Ferrell (spiritual director) and Karen Hedinger (language acquisition).
+So far the rungs of this trellis involve: Tim Austin (life coach/transitions), Lauren Wells (TCK), Katie Brown (grief), Jenilee Goodwin (life hacks), Daniel Whitt (financial), Mark Hedinger (culture), Lori Ferrell (spiritual director) and Karen Hedinger (language acquisition).

 Today, I am delighted for you to meet Lane Arnold.
 Lane is a spiritual director who has known about Global Trellis before Global Trellis even was and has prayed for this space more than you know.
 You are going to love her!